guyroutledge/atozcss/_posts/2014-08-22-widows-and-orphans.md

 When writing CSS, we are normally styling content that is destined for being displayed on a screen.

-But there's a whole range of styles specifically for paged media which describes how a document can be flowed into a series of pages.
+But there's a whole range of properties specifically for paged media which describes how a document can be flowed into a series of pages.

 It adds functionality for pagination, page margins, page size,